Art School Portfolio Four 1983-1997

 During my first year of graduate study (though mostly my first semester), I struggled and flailed in my small windowless studio.
 This is the better half of one large canvas that never made its way onto a stretcher.
 Songbirds was photographed before it was destroyed.

 My work process was evolving in relation to works being created by fellow painters in the program.
 My color selection was somber, and figurative elements were shredded.
-I ended up going back to figurative subjects in later work, but I did not achieve a complete reset until I returned home to Memphis over the summer and reabsorbed the enthusiasm that had infused much of my undergraduate work.
+I ended up going back to figurative subjects in later work, but did not achieve a complete reset until I returned home to Memphis over the summer and reabsorbed the enthusiasm that had infused much of my undergraduate work.
 These works are presented in a separate section below.

 The Letter